britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 the justice to admit that, with Madame, the gentlemen do usually, at last, retire!

-MADAME DE KATKOFF.
-It’s a misfortune to me, since they leave me exposed!
+MADAME DE KATKOFF: It’s a misfortune to me, since they leave me exposed!

-EUGENIO.
-Madame is not exposed; Madame is protected.
+EUGENIO: Madame is not exposed; Madame is protected.
 So long as I have an eye on Madame, I can answer for it that she will suffer no injury.

-MADAME DE KATKOFF.
-You protect me as the butcher protects the lamb!
-I sup- pose you have come to name your price.
+MADAME DE KATKOFF: You protect me as the butcher protects the lamb!
+I suppose you have come to name your price.

-EUGENIO.
-Madame goes straight to the point!
+EUGENIO: Madame goes straight to the point!
 I have come to name my price, but not to ask for money.

-MADAME DE KATKOFF.
-It’s very kind of you to recognize that I have not money enough.
+MADAME DE KATKOFF: It’s very kind of you to recognize that I have not money enough.

-EUGENIO.
-Madame has money enough, but the talents of Madame are still greater than her wealth.
+EUGENIO: Madame has money enough, but the talents of Madame are still greater than her wealth.
 It is with the aid of these talents that I shall invite Madame to render me a service — a difficult, delicate service, but so valuable that it will release Madame from further obligations.

-MADAME DE KATKOFF, ironical.
+MADAME DE KATKOFF, <i>ironical:</i>
 It’s delightful to think of being released!
 I suppose the service is to recommend you as a domestic.
 That would be difficult, certainly.

-EUGENIO.
-Too difficult — for Madame!
+EUGENIO: Too difficult — for Madame!
 No; it is simply, as I say, to grant me an interview, when I can explain.
 Be so good as to name an hour when I can wait upon you.

-MADAME DE KATKOFF.
-In my apartments?
+MADAME DE KATKOFF: In my apartments?
 I would rather not see you there.
 Explain to me here.

-EUGENIO.
-It’s a little delicate for a public place.
+EUGENIO: It’s a little delicate for a public place.
 Besides, I have another appointment here.

-MADAME DE KATKOFF.
-You do a great business!
+MADAME DE KATKOFF: You do a great business!
 If you mean that I am to wait upon you, we may as well drop negotiations.

-EUGENIO.
-Let us compromise.
-My appointment will end in a quar-  ter of an hour.
+EUGENIO: Let us compromise.
+My appointment will end in a quarter of an hour.
 If at that time Madame is still on the Pincian —

-MADAME DE KATKOFF.
-You would like me to sit upon a bench till you are ready to attend to me?
+MADAME DE KATKOFF: You would like me to sit upon a bench till you are ready to attend to me?

-EUGENIO.
-It would have the merit of settling the matter at once, without more suspense for Madame.
+EUGENIO: It would have the merit of settling the matter at once, without more suspense for Madame.

-MADAME DE KATKOFF, thoughtfully, aside.
+MADAME DE KATKOFF, <i>thoughtfully, aside:</i>
-That would be a merit, certainly; and I am curious about the exercise he wishes to offer my talents!
-(Aloud.)
-I shall stroll about here till my carriage comes; if you wish to take advantage of that —
+That would be a merit, certainly; and I am curious about the exercise he wishes to offer my talents! <i>(Aloud.)</i> I shall stroll about here till my carriage comes; if you wish to take advantage of that —

-EUGENIO.
-To take advantage is exactly what I wish !
+EUGENIO: To take advantage is exactly what I wish!
 And as this particular spot is exceptionally quiet I shall look for Madame here.

-MADAME DE KATKOFF, as she strolls away.
-How unspeakably odious!
+MADAME DE KATKOFF, <i>as she strolls away:</i> How unspeakably odious!

-EUGENIO, alone a moment, looking after her.
-She shall bend till she breaks!
-The delay will have the merit, too, of making me sure of Giovanelli —if he only keeps the tryst!
+EUGENIO, <i>alone a moment, looking after her:</i> She shall bend till she breaks!
+The delay will have the merit, too, of making me sure of Giovanelli — if he only keeps the tryst!
 I mustn’t throw away a card on her before I’ve won the game of him.
-But he’s such a deuced fine gentleman that there’s no playing fair!
-(Seeing Giovanelli, who comes in at the left.)
-He is up to time, though.
-(Bowing.)
-Signor Cavaliere!
+But he’s such a deuced fine gentleman that there’s no playing fair! <i>(Seeing Giovanelli, who comes in at the left.)</i> He is up to time, though. <i>(Bowing.)</i> Signor Cavaliere!

-SCENE THIRD.
-EUGENIO, GIOVANELLI.
+<p align="center">SCENE THIRD.
+Eugenio, Giovanelli.</p>

-GIOVANELLI, very elegant, with flowers in his buttonhole; cautious, looking round him.

-You might have proposed meeting in some less conspicu- ous spot!
+GIOVANELLI, <i>very elegant, with flowers in his buttonhole; cautious, looking round him:</i> You might have proposed meeting in some less conspicuous spot!

-EUGENIO.
-In the Coliseum, at midnight?
+EUGENIO: In the Coliseum, at midnight?
 My dear sir, we should be much more compromised if we were discovered there!

-GIOVANELLI.
-Oh, if you count upon our being discovered!…
+GIOVANELLI: Oh, if you count upon our being discovered!...

-EUGENIO.
-There is nothing so unnatural in our having a little con- versation.
+EUGENIO: There is nothing so unnatural in our having a little conversation.
 One should never be ashamed of an accomplice!

-GIOVANELLI, with a grimace, disgusted.
-Don’t speak of accomplices: as if we were concocting a crime!
+GIOVANELLI, <i>with a grimace, disgusted:</i> Don’t speak of accomplices: as if we were concocting a crime!

-EUGENIO.
-What makes it a work of merit is my conviction that you are a perfect gentleman.
+EUGENIO: What makes it a work of merit is my conviction that you are a perfect gentleman.
 If it hadn’t been for that, I never should have presented you to my family.

-GIOVANELLI.
-Your family?
+GIOVANELLI: Your family?
 You speak as if, in marrying the girl, I should become your brother-in-law.

-EUGENIO.
-We shall certainly be united by a very peculiar tie!
+EUGENIO: We shall certainly be united by a very peculiar tie!

-GIOVANELLI.
-United — united?
+GIOVANELLI: United — united?
 I don’t know about that!
-After my marriage, I shall travel without a courier.
-(Smiling.)
-It will be less expensive!
+After my marriage, I shall travel without a courier. <i>(Smiling.)</i> It will be less expensive!

-EUGENIO.
-In the event you speak of, I myself hardly expect to re- main in the ranks.
+EUGENIO: In the event you speak of, I myself hardly expect to remain in the ranks.
 I have seen too many campaigns: I shall retire on my pension.
 You look as if you did not understand me.

-GIOVANELLI.
-Perfectly.
+GIOVANELLI: Perfectly.
 You expect the good Mrs. Miller to make you comfortable for the rest of your days.

-EUGENIO.
-What I expect of the good Mrs. Miller is one thing; what I expect of you is another: and on that point we had better be perfectly clear.
+EUGENIO: What I expect of the good Mrs. Miller is one thing; what I expect of you is another: and on that point we had better be perfectly clear.
 It was to insure perfect clearness that I proposed this little conference, which you refused to